browserengineering/book/book/scheduling.md

 ```

 Because this loop runs forever, the main thread will live on
-indefinitely.^[Or until the browser quits.
-You should also implement a method
+indefinitely.^[Or until the browser quits, at which point it should
-that sets a variable causing this loop to exit when the `SDL_QUIT` event is
-processed.]
+sets the `needs_quit` flag.]

 The `Browser` should no longer call any methods on the `Tab`.
-So, to
+Instead,
-handle events, it now needs schedule tasks on the main thread instead.
+to handle events, it should schedule tasks on the main thread.
+For
-For example, here is loading:
+example, here is loading:

 ``` {.python}
 class Browser: